ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 ```

 The possibilities with this methodology are truly limitless.
-A useful example is in the case of [Solid-liquid equilibrium](./sle_phase_diagrams.md) calculations.
+A useful example is in the case of [Solid–liquid equilibrium](./sle_phase_diagrams.md) calculations.

 ## Group-Contribution Models

 Many of the classes of equations of state discussed above also have group-contribution variants.
-These methods allow us to assemble species from groups in the cases where pure-component parameters are not available.
+These methods allow us to assemble species from groups in the cases where pure component parameters are not available.
 Examples include `UNIFAC` and `SAFTgammaMie`.
 Let us consider `SAFTgammaMie` first: